 An introduction to nursing skills.
 Laboratory content includes basic, intermediate, and advanced clinical skills.
-A \$67 lab fee will be charged.
 This course meets for six hours of lab each week.
-Prerequisites: Cumulative GPA of 2.8, Science GPA of 2.5, and be listed as a pre-nursing major.
+Lab fee is \$67.
+Uniform fee is \$200.
 Co-requisite: NSG 201 Fundamentals of Nursing.

 NSG 215.
 Health Assessment.
-2 hours.
+1 hour.
 Sp., Su.

 An introduction to physical assessment.
 This course will focus on the physical exam and history of adults and children.
-Content will include interviewing skills, physical exam, mental status exam, and assessment of clients, families and communities with regard to their cultural, spiritual, and economic environments.
-Practice and validations will be done in the skills lab and in a variety of clinical settings.
-A \$100 lab fee will be charged.
-This course meets for one hour of lecture and three hours of lab each week.
-Prerequisites: Cumulative GPA of 2.8, Science GPA of 2.5, and be listed as a pre-nursing major.
-Co-requisite: NSG 201 Fundamentals of Nursing.
+Content will include interviewing skills, physical exam, mental status exam, and assessment of clients, families, and communities with regard to their cultural, spiritual, and economic environments.
+This course meets for one hour of lecture.
+Course Professional Nursing fee is \$40 (Insurance).
+Co-requisite: NSG 215L Health Assessment Lab.